 “This book . . . is about the ongoing work of paying attention–of leading by being self-ware, as managers and as companies.
 It is an expression of the ideas that I believe make the best in us possible.” (p. xvi)

-The examples, the tools, the story of Pixar and the people who create provides steps, possibilities of what can be in our own organizations.
-True, a school, a manufacturing plant is not the same as a creative studio.
+The examples, the tools, the story of the people who create provides steps, possibilities of what can be in our organizations.
+I realize a school or a manufacturing plant is not the same as a creative studio.
 But these strategies apply to many situations and contexts.

-But, how do we allow creativity, inspiration, voice to open the door to possibilities?
-Ed shares a few ideas worth using.
+How do we allow creativity, inspiration, or our voice to open the door to possibilities?
+Here are four ideas from Pixar worth considering.

 The second book is one by Greg McKeown (@GregoryMcKeown), Essentialism: The Disciplined Pursuit of Less.
-I picked up this book because, like many of us, prioritizing what to do next presents a daily challenge.
-What is most important to do today.
+I was drawn to this book because, like many of us, prioritizing what to do next presents a daily challenge.
+What is most important to do today?

 “Essentialism is not about how to get more things done, it’s about how to get the right things done…It is about making the wisest possible investment of your time and energy in order to operate at our highest point of contribution by doing only what is essential.” (p.
 5)